equizo/generic-unity/README.md

 ![Unity_ny2mW2GYqF](https://github.com/user-attachments/assets/6f4eee89-7b5f-4a0a-9c6a-77271d46e17d)

 Navigation controls are different for each platform – ui buttons for standalone and swipe gestures for mobile.

+## Code Structure and Dependency Management Overview
+Most types in the codebase are implemented as plain C# classes.
+Classes that inherit from _MonoBehaviour_ are used when an editor link to a component is necessary.
+The _GameBootstrapper_ file is responsible for updating the game state machine with delta time (dt).

+Static facade usage is employed to access static data files.
+To avoid implicit dependencies introduced by other static class usages, dependency injection (DI) is preferred.
+DI not only makes dependencies explicit and manageable but also helps in identifying overloaded injections and responsibilities that may be too high.

 ##  License
 MIT